 Tweed got its aristocratic associations later on when Lady Dunmore favoured Harris tweed (woven in the Outer Hebrides) and introduced it to the landed gentry.

-Twenty-first-century tweeds are as easy to wear in Farringdon as they are in the New Forest because they’re generally pared-back.
+Twenty-first-century tweeds are as easy to wear in Farringdon as they are in the New Forest.
 Where once you’d see lots of checked and overcheck tweeds in rich colours, now you’ll see minimalist twill, herringbone and Donegal weaves.
-They may have a textured or flecked appearance rather than a distinctive pattern.
+They often have a textured or flecked appearance rather than a distinctive pattern.

 Because of its rich texture, people often think of tweed as being rough, but a lot of work has gone into making the cloth more wearable today.
 It’s often woven with finer threads and blended with other materials to make it lighter.
 You’ll also find it used on half-lined and unlined jackets to allow airflow and help to keep the weight down.

 Tweed can be expensive because it’s a high-quality, pure wool cloth that’s considered a classic.
 Luckily if you want to spend a little less, you can now buy blended materials that are much friendlier on the wallet.

 Yes – because it’s now much more lightweight and breathable.
 Our tweed suits are popular all year round and we’ve seen lots of guys wear them for warm-weather weddings.
 Go for an unstructured version (minimal lining, soft shoulders) in a summer-ready hue.

 On the flip side, heavier-weight tweeds with high wool content are great for winter.
 Pick a thick Donegal tweed or a chunky herringbone weave and you’ll be promised a seriously warm layer.